 …but, do they work?

 Yes, taking a caffeine-containing substance will most likely give you a pre-workout “boost”, especially if you belong to the genotype group that enjoys performance enhancing benefits of caffeine.
-Some of the other ingredients like yerba mate or guarana are actually caffeine-containing plants, which is why people often feel the effects of a pre-workout supplement significantly more.
+Some of the other ingredients like yerba mate or guarana are actually caffeine-containing plants, which is why people often feel the effects of a pre-workout supplement significantly more than say, their morning cup of coffee.
 Other ingredients like taurine are thought to work alongside caffeine to enhance it’s effects as well- this is why taurine is so frequently found in things like preworkout supplements or energy drinks.
 The risk however is that the actual amount of caffeine in these products can be unknown.
 A company may use a set amount of actual caffeine in their blend, but then add in a few extra sources (the amounts on the label are usually unspecified).
 This can put the total actual caffeine content way over the top of what’s considered safe, especially for those who don’t have a more caffeine-friendly genotype.
 There may also be safety concerns with some of the other unregulated and unstudied ingredients or contaiminants.

 Even if there are some useful ingredients in a product, it doesn’t make a lot of sense to take them all in combination, since you can’t control the dosing of each individual supplement.
 When we talk about performance nutrition or supplementation, we generally use dosing schedules using an athlete’s body weight (for example caffeine the range could be anywhere from 3-6 mg per kilogram of a person’s body weight).
 If you’re purchasing a supplement that contains multiple ingredients in various amounts, it’s likely you’ll wind up with too much of one and put yourself at risk, or too little of anther to have any benefit.